Can You File for Bankruptcy Twice?

-Can you file for bankruptcy more than once?
-Yes.
-However, it is important to understand that bankruptcy and debt discharge are not the same.
+Yes, you may file for bankruptcy twice, however, it is important to understand that bankruptcy and debt discharge are not the same.
 You can file for bankruptcy to get your debts discharged, but not all debts are dischargeable, and some cases do not result in discharge at all.
 Read on below to learn more.

 - Chapter 7: you must wait eight years before filing a second case